Lesson 4: Pagination

 In this output, we see two tasks.
 Since we're retrieving the first page of tasks, there can be no slices prior, as clearly demonstrated in the output message.
 Then the log message indicates that there are slices that follow the current slice, which is consistent with our initial dataset.

-Spring JPA uses the limit keyword to retrieve the paginated tasks.
+Spring JPA uses the combination of the offset and fetch first ? rows only keywords to retrieve the paginated tasks.
 To check this in the console output, we can find the query generated by Spring JPA (remember that we configured our application to show the SQL queries):

 2.4.
 Paginating With Custom Queries